yuto-hasegawa/eov-handler-adapter/README.md

 # Usage

 Create a signature for each api.
-This can be generated with openapi-generator.
+This may be generated with openapi-generator.
 See [/samples/templates/apis.mustache](/samples/templates/apis.mustache)

 ```typescript
 type HelloApi = (args: { name: string; lang: string }) => {